Pirie–Torrens corridor

 The Pirie–Torrens corridor is an approximately 59 km long intermittent watercourse that serves as the only natural outlet of Lake Torrens, a large normally endorheic salt lake in central South Australia.

 Only on two recorded occasions — in 1836, and again in March 1989 — has Lake Torrens filled high enough to flow out through the corridor to its outlet at the head of the Spencer Gulf.

-The Wikipedia Lake Torrens entry states that the corridor likely flowed in 1897.
+The corridor likely flowed in 1897.